UPDATED 2022 – How much does it cost to travel to Thailand? It all depends on your travel budget and taste!

 - Laundry = 1,645 Baht

-Extra cost of living in Thailand = 91,723 Bath for 2 people during 273 days.
-A total of 168 Bath per day per person!
+The extra cost of living in Thailand = 91,723 Bath for 2 people for 273 days.
+A total of 168 Baths per day per person!

 If you put together the costs of traveling in Thailand plus the costs of living in Thailand we get a total of 448,206 Bath, breaking in 273 days and by two people we got a final amount of 820 Bath!
-That is roughly 22 usd dollars per person per day around Thailand!
+That is roughly 24 USD dollars per person per day around Thailand!
 A pretty good deal!

-PS2: Our Thailand travel cost does not include the inbound & outbound flight.
-The price of the transport will change depend on where you are coming from and your next destination.
+PS1: Our Thailand travel cost does not include the inbound & outbound flight.
+The price of the transport will change depending on where you are coming from and your next destination.

-PS3: We didn’t add the price of our travel insurance because its is a worldwide yearly coverage, and the price for this policy is very different from a month/weekly insurance.
-We use World Nomads and we are very happy with them, check the prices and buy your insurance here.
+PS3: We didn’t add the price of our travel insurance because it is a worldwide yearly coverage, and the price for this policy is very different from a month/weekly insurance.
+We use SafetyWing (click here to check the prices) that’s perfect for long-term travelers and digital nomads, and we are very happy with them, you can also check HeyMondo Travel Insurance (we have used and recommend them), and read our Travel Insurance Guide.